A PHANTASMAGORIC CHRISTMAS

 At Guy's Hospital Chapel with Jeremy and Carolyn Brooker

-The Magic Lantern was invented by 17th Century Dutch scientist and mathematician Christiaan Huygens, who also devised the pendulum clock and discovered Saturn’s moon Titan.
-Huygens, as an august and respected man of science was a little embarrassed at his name being associated with so frivolous an apparatus.
-Within a short time, magic lanterns were being sold in London by the optical instrument maker Richard Reeve.
-Samuel Pepys was an early purchaser of one.
+The Magic Lantern was invented by 17th-century Dutch scientist and mathematician Christiaan Huygens, who also devised the pendulum clock and discovered Saturn’s moon Titan.
+Huygens, as an august and respected man of science, was a little embarrassed to find his name linked to so frivolous an apparatus.
+Yet within a short time, Magic Lanterns were being sold in London by the optical instrument maker Richard Reeve, and Samuel Pepys was among the first to purchase one.

-By the mid 18th century Magic Lanterns had been adopted by travelling showmen and conjurors, who realised their potential for scaring audiences with images of ghosts, gods and other supernatural creatures.
-Magic Lanterns were also used in necromancy (communication with the dead).
-They remained the dominant visual medium for 250 years until the invention of cinematography.
+By the mid-18th century, Magic Lanterns had been adopted by travelling showmen and conjurors who recognised their power to astonish and terrify audiences with images of ghosts, gods and supernatural creatures.
+They were even used in necromantic displays that claimed to summon the dead.
+For more than two centuries, the Magic Lantern reigned as the dominant visual entertainment — until the arrival of cinema.

-Tickets £15 including a Gothic Punch and 20% donation to the DEC Red Cross Ukraine Humanitarian Appeal.
+Tickets £15 including a Gothic Punch and 20% donation to the King's Chaplaincy Trust to support medical students.
 Please click here to purchase.

 Jeremy and Carolyn Brooker